galsci/pysm/docs/index.rst

 PySM Documentation
 ==================

-This code generates full-sky simulations of Galactic foregrounds in intensity and polarization relevant for CMB experiments.
+PySM 3 generates full-sky simulations of Galactic foregrounds in intensity and polarization relevant for CMB experiments.
 The components simulated are: thermal dust, synchrotron, AME, free-free, and CMB at a given HEALPix $N_{side}$, with an option to integrate over a bandpass and to smooth with a given beam.

 There is scope for a few options for the model for each component, attempting to be consistent with current data.